Polygence blog / Research Opportunities and Ideas

 9. Enhancing Your Writing Abilities

 Regularly participating in writing contests hones your writing abilities, making you a more effective communicator.
-This skill is beneficial for college coursework and beyond.
+This skill is beneficial for college coursework and beyond, especially when learning how to write a research paper and develop writing habits in high school.

 10. Reflecting On Personal Growth